-AccuRibbon and LightPack are registered trademarks of OFS FITEL, LLC.
+AccuRibbon and LightPack are registered trademarks, and AccuRoll is a trademark of OFS FITEL, LLC.

 OFS reserves the right to make changes to the document at any time without notice.
 This document is for informational purposes only and is not intended to modify or supplement any OFS warranties or specifications relating to any of its products or services.
 OFS makes no warranty or representation with respect to the non-OFS products or non-OFS companies mentioned in this document.